shadanan/shadanan.github.io/SoftwarePolitics.md

 Once again, although I don't think the two camps will ever agree, I do think that mutual understanding of the underlying value systems may help the camps compromise.

 Or at the very least, the conservative/liberal classification should help the two camps steer clear of each other.
 I think it is probably better to have a harmonious team of all-liberals or all-conservatives than a mixed team of constantly clashing ideologies.
-It's a lot like how vehicle-driving philosophies can differ regionally -- it's OK if everyone drives in some crazy way, as long as they ALL drive that way.
+It's a lot like how vehicle-driving philosophies can differ regionally -- it's OK if everyone drives in some crazy way, as long as they *all* drive that way.

 ## So Security Engineers are the most conservative, then, right?